core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For endpoints that support the group mode and uses authenticated encryption, the AEAD algorithm AES-CCM-16-64-128 defined in {{Section 4.2 of I-D.ietf-cose-rfc8152bis-algs}} is mandatory to implement.

+### Signature Algorithm ## {#ssec-common-context-cs-alg}

+Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see {{Sections 3.2 and 3.3 of I-D.ietf-cose-countersign}}), when messages are protected using the group mode (see {{mess-processing}}).
+This parameter is immutable once the Common Context is established.

+For endpoints that support the group mode, the EdDSA signature algorithm and the elliptic curve Ed25519 {{RFC8032}} are mandatory to implement.
+If elliptic curve signatures are used, it is RECOMMENDED to implement deterministic signatures with additional randomness as specified in {{I-D.mattsson-cfrg-det-sigs-with-noise}}.

+### Group Encryption Key ## {#ssec-common-context-group-enc-key}

+Group Encryption Key specifies the encryption key for deriving a keystream to encrypt/decrypt a counter signature, when a message is protected with the group mode (see {{mess-processing}}).

+The Group Encryption Key is derived as defined for Sender/Recipient Keys in {{Section 3.2.1 of RFC8613}}, with the following differences.

+* The 'alg_aead' element of the 'info' array takes the value of Signature Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}.

+* The 'type' element of the 'info' array is "Group Encryption Key".
+The label is an ASCII string and does not include a trailing NUL byte.

+* L and the 'L' element of the 'info' array are the size of the key for Signature Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}), in bytes.

 ### Pairwise Key Agreement Algorithm ## {#ssec-common-context-dh-alg}

 Pairwise Key Agreement Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).
 This parameter is immutable once the Common Context is established.

 For endpoints that support the pairwise mode, the ECDH-SS + HKDF-256 algorithm specified in {{Section 6.3.1 of I-D.ietf-cose-rfc8152bis-algs}} and the X25519 curve {{RFC7748}} are mandatory to implement.

-### Group Manager Public Key ## {#ssec-common-context-gm-pub-key}

-Group Manager Public Key specifies the public key of the Group Manager.
-This is included in the external additional authenticated data (see {{sec-cose-object-ext-aad}}), to protect messages with the group mode (see {{mess-processing}}) or with the pairwise mode (see {{sec-pairwise-protection}}).

-Each group member MUST obtain the public key of the Group Manager with a valid proof-of-possession of the corresponding private key, for instance when joining the group.
-Further details on the provisioning of the Group Manager's public key to the group members are out of the scope of this document.

 ## Sender Context and Recipient Context ## {#ssec-sender-recipient-context}